 the computer has absolutely no common sense).

 #<procedure:sqrt>procedure application: expected procedure, given: 49 (no arguments) Interactions:1:4: ((quote 49))

 two separate commands:

 sqrt is!” and

 responds to the first command by reporting that

 the primitive procedure for computing square roots and to the second

 49 is not a procedure.

-Copyright (c) 2007-8 Janet Davis, Matthew Kluber, and Samuel A. Rebelsky.
+Copyright (c) 2007-10 Janet Davis, Matthew Kluber, Samuel A. Rebelsky, and Jerod Weinman.
 (Selected materials copyright by John David Stone and Henry Walker and used by permission.)